treasure-data/td-react-native-sdk/docs/api.md

 ### enableAutoAppendRecordUUID
 `TreasureData.enableAutoAppendRecordUUID()` <br /><br />
 Append UUID to each event record automatically.
-Each event has different UUID.
+Each event has a different UUID.

 **Example**
 ```js